naemon/naemon-vimcrypt-vault-broker/README.md

   - `vault`: sets path to vim crypted file.
   - `password`: sets the master password (not recommended)

+Environment variables:

+  - `NAEMON_VIM_MASTER_PASSWORD`: set the master password from the environment

 Initial Vault Creation
 ----------------------